-a.
-"Board" means the board of directors of the Company.

-b.
-"Cause", unless otherwise defined in a Participant's Grant Agreement or in a Participant's written employment arrangements with the Company or any of its Subsidiaries in effect on the date of grant (as amended from time to time thereafter), means the occurrence of one or more of the following events:

-(i) Conviction of, or agreement to a plea of nolo contendere to, a felony, or any crime or offense lesser than a felony involving the property of the Company or a Subsidiary; or

-(ii) Conduct that has caused demonstrable and serious injury to the Company or a Subsidiary, monetary or otherwise; or

-(iii) Willful refusal to perform or substantial disregard of duties properly assigned, as determined by the Company; or

-(iv) Breach of duty of loyalty to the Company or a Subsidiary or other act of fraud or dishonesty with respect to the Company or a Subsidiary; or c.
-"Change in Control", unless otherwise defined in a Participant's Grant Agreement, means the occurrence of one of the following events:

-(v) Violation of the Company's code of conduct.
+- a.
+"Board" means the board of directors of the Company. - b.
+"Cause", unless otherwise defined in a Participant's Grant Agreement or in a Participant's written employment arrangements with the Company or any of its Subsidiaries in effect on the date of grant (as amended from time to time thereafter), means the occurrence of one or more of the following events: - (i) Conviction of, or agreement to a plea of nolo contendere to, a felony, or any crime or offense lesser than a felony involving the property of the Company or a Subsidiary; or - (ii) Conduct that has caused demonstrable and serious injury to the Company or a Subsidiary, monetary or otherwise; or - (iii) Willful refusal to perform or substantial disregard of duties properly assigned, as determined by the Company; or - (iv) Breach of duty of loyalty to the Company or a Subsidiary or other act of fraud or dishonesty with respect to the Company or a Subsidiary; or - (v) Violation of the Company's code of conduct.